TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/ContentElements/CustomBackendPreview.rst

         $GLOBALS['TCA'][$table]['ctrl']['previewRenderer']
             = MyVendor\MyExtension\Preview\MyPreviewRenderer::class;

-    This specifies the PreviewRenderer to be used for any record in :php:`$table`.
+    This specifies the preview renderer to be used for any record in :php:`$table`.

 #.
 Table has a type field/attribute